 emperumAn who has radiant light with blossomed rays as his form – a form which is the most difficult to attain even as a result of penance and cannot be attained without great efforts; emperumAn who resides in all entities without any limits and has natural knowledge instead of knowledge acquired through self-efforts; emperumAn who exists in past, present and future times; Oh such emperumAn who stabilizes and protects the world!
 How can I comprehensively speak about your qualities (which are there due to your natural radiance, radiance in your knowledge, omnipresence and protection)?

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 See vAdhi kEsari azhagiya maNavALa jIyar‘s translation.

 Highlights from nanjIyar‘s vyAkyAnam

 Highlights from periyavAchchAn piLLai‘s vyAkyAnam

 See nampiLLai‘s vyAkyAnam.

 - varundhAdha … – Is this beauty of his divine form explainable by me?

 - varundhAdha arum thavaththa – natural, radiant form of well-expanded rays. thava – abundance.
-As soon as one sees the divine form, they will think “is this the result of great penance?”; but once they immerse in it, they will realize “this is not acquired by any penance; but naturally gifted strength”.
+As soon as people see the divine form, they will think “is this the result of great penance?” but once they immerse in it, they will realize “this is not acquired by any penance; but naturally gifted strength”.

 - varundhAdha gyAnamAy – Being naturally omniscient instead of acquiring this knowledge by great penances or acquiring it by the blessing of some one else.